- Is a 28 gene panel that includes assessment of non-coding variants.

 - Our comprehensive clinical statements

-Genes with partial, or whole gene, segmental duplications in the human genome are marked with an asterisk (*) if they overlap with the UCSC pseudogene regions.
-The technology may have limited sensitivity to detect variants in genes marked with these symbols (please see the Panel content table above).This test does not detect the following:
+The following exons are not included in the panel as they are not sufficiently covered with high quality sequence reads: CSF2RA (NM_001161530:9), VPS45 (NM_001279353:13).
+Genes with suboptimal coverage in our assay are marked with number sign (#) and genes with partial, or whole gene, segmental duplications in the human genome are marked with an asterisk (*) if they overlap with the UCSC pseudogene regions.
+Gene is considered to have suboptimal coverage when >90% of the gene’s target nucleotides are not covered at >20x with mapping quality score (MQ>20) reads.
+The technology may have limited sensitivity to detect variants in genes marked with these symbols (please see the Panel content table above).

 - Complex inversions